Hobby Airport passengers delayed after Boy Scout brings toy grenade through Southwest Airlines TSA checkpoint

 According to Bill Begley, spokesperson for the Houston Airports System, the bag was going through a screening machine at the TSA Checkpoint.
 One of the TSA workers found it.
 The TSA set up a 200-foot perimeter and lines of people were pushed back, Begley said.

-HPD and airport personnel spoke with the 17-year-old Boy Scout and searched the bag and confiscated the device.
+HPD and airport personnel spoke with the 17-year-old Boy Scout and searched the bag and confiscated the device, which turned out to be a non-lethal novelty grenade.

 Southwest is adjusting their schedule as much as possible to accommodate people.
 TSA is bringing in additional people to speed up the process.
 We are moving forward as much as possible, Begley said.